Phillip Spaulding

 Phillip Granville Spaulding is a fictional character from the CBS soap opera Guiding Light.
 Phillip has been portrayed by three different actors, most notably by Grant Aleksander.

 The character is the adopted son of business mogul, Alan Spaulding, and his first ex-wife, Elizabeth.
 The role was originated in 1977 by Jarrod Ross, who departed the series in 1981.
 Aleksander first appeared on December 22, 1982, and left in 1984.
 From 1985 to 1986, John Bolger played the role of Phillip.
 Aleksander then returned and played the role from 1986 to February 25, 1991.
-Five years later, in 1996, he returned again, playing Phillip until November 2004, when the character of Phillip was shot onscreen and presumed to be dead.
+Five years later, in 1996, he returned again, playing Phillip until November 18, 2004, when the character of Phillip was shot onscreen and presumed to be dead.
 In July 2005, Phillip was revealed to be alive (but not shown onscreen) when he was visited by Alan.
-In February 2009, the character of Phillip returned to Springfield, and remained on the canvas until the series finale on September 18, 2009.
+In February 2009, the character of Phillip returned to Springfield, and remained until the series finale on September 18, 2009.